 Having a tan is trendy.

-People go out of their way to get a bronzed bod, sunbathing on the beach for hours in pursuit of tanned perfection.
+People go out of their way to get a bronzed bod, sunbathing on the beach for hours in pursuit of the perfect tan.

 But not everyone who goes out in the sun unprotected (and please don’t ever) comes back with a tan.